Orbital Marine Power: Canada

+USA

 In September 2024, Orbital was awarded funding through the United States Department of Energy (DOE) Testing Expertise and Access to Marine Energy Research (TEAMER) programme for a project called "Site identification framework and environmental compliance for floating ocean current turbines in US waters".
 Pacific Northwest National Laboratory and Florida Atlantic University are also partners in the project.

 Orcas Power and Light Cooperative (OPALCO) in San Juan County, Washington has been developing plans for tidal power in the Rosario Strait since 2018.
 In March 2024, Orbital was announced as the technology partner for the project.
 In June 2024, the project was awarded 12 months of funding from the DOE for environmental and flow assessments.
 The change in priorities of the Trump administration may however delay the project.

+Other

 Orbital previously announced in 2018 that they planned to deploy their floating 2 MW Orbital O2 turbines at the Morlais site in Wales.